How to challenge our decisions

 We only use this power where we are satisfied that there are compelling reasons to do so.
 To find compelling reasons, we must be satisfied that:

 The review will not involve or constitute any further investigation.
-The reviewer, who will be sufficiently independent from the original investigation, will consider whether a re-investigation is required.
-This decision will be based on an examination of the original investigation and consideration of any alleged material flaws or new information.
+The reviewer will consider whether a re-investigation is required.
+This decision will be based on an examination of the original investigation and consideration of any alleged flaws or new information.

 If it is decided that a re-investigation is required, we will then determine whether it will be an independent or a directed investigation.